liborty/TokenCrypt/README.md

 The encryption keys (keydir) and the encrypted files (outdir) are written into two separate directories with user specified names.
 Should the association between them be lost or forgotten or the keydir be lost entirely, then it will be impossible to reconstruct the original data!
 Therefore, it is recommended to record the chosen directories names and to store them in a safe place, before ever deleting the original data.
 When using TokenCrypt as a back up and archiving tool, then the original data will normally be kept in place.

-The encrypted files (written to outdir) are just meaningless random data and thus can be stored anywhere (even 'on the cloud'), without compromising security.
+The encrypted files (written to outdir) are just meaningless random data and thus can be stored anywhere, even 'on the cloud'.
 The same applies to their keys (in keydir), although these reveal the type of compression that was used.
 The critical part is to prevent a potential eavesdropper from matching up those two directories, as that is the only way to decrypt them.
 That is why they are not given related names automatically.
 Normally, the user should choose unrelated names for them and keep them in separate places.

+Before uploading anything to the internet, read the section below entitled More Secure Alternative.

 ## Introduction